-Training at home has several advantages: it’s accessible and cheap, your program fits your schedule and, once you’re well equipped, you can vary the exercises at will.
+Training at home has several advantages: it’s accessible and affordable, your program fits your schedule and, once you’re well equipped, you can vary the exercises as you wish.
 Follow a customized plan that includes all types of training: cardiovascular, bodybuilding and yoga.
-The key to success to maximize your training?
+What are the keys to success?
 Planning, intensity and motivation.

 Here are four essential tips to put together and stick to an at-home training program.